ToD: Starcraft II career

 Yoan began playing StarCraft II: Wings of Liberty during its beta but wouldn't officially switch to the game until late 2010.
-His playstyle relies on a strong micromanagement, inherited from his Warcraft III experience.
+His playstyle relies on strong micromanagement, inherited from his Warcraft III experience.
 He joined Millenium on 9 January 2011.
 ToD quickly proved himself one of the best French players by taking the second place of Spirit Lan 8.
-On 1 May 2011 ToD and Millenium decided to end their collaboration, explaining that they were disappointed by each other's work.
+On 1 May 2011, ToD and Millenium decided to end their collaboration, explaining that they were disappointed by each other's work.

 ToD participated in eOSL Summer 2011, where he managed to come out of his group in first place, and was eventually eliminated in the semifinals by SarenS.
-He then won 3–0 against Origine in order to get finish third place.
-He also competed in HomeStory Cup III, which was the first major offline event he participated in his StarCraft II career.
-Despite showing an impressive level in the group stage, with a victory against ThorZaIN, ToD was quickly eliminated in the playoffs, after encountering the future winner HuK and SaSe.
+He then won 3–0 against Origine in order to finish in third place.
+He also competed in HomeStory Cup III, which was the first major offline event he participated in during his StarCraft II career.
+Despite showing an impressive level in the group stage, with a victory against ThorZaIN, ToD was quickly eliminated in the playoffs after encountering the future winners HuK and SaSe.

 In July, ToD successfully got the French spot for World Cyber Games 2011, after his victories against Adelscott and SarenS at the WCG Qualifiers France.
-After this successful bout of LAN events ToD rejoined Millenium.
+After this successful bout of LAN events, ToD rejoined Millenium.
 At the end of the month, he narrowly defeated his teammate Adelscott in order to win ESL Pro Series France X.